 AAFP Prescribed credit(s)

-All other attendees may request a Certificate of Participation after submitting their session participation.
-Please note that all final decisions regarding certificate acceptance toward any licensure requirements will be made by the licensing organization to which the certificate is submitted.
+All nonphysician attendees are welcome to submit a request for a Certificate of Participation, which may enable nonphysicians to apply their meeting participation toward re-licensure.
+Please note, however, that all final decisions regarding the awarding of credits will be made by the licensing organization to which the credits were submitted

 Educational Needs Statement

 The 2018 Cancer Survivorship Symposium: Advancing Care and Research gives healthcare providers across multiple disciplines and professions the opportunity to receive critical updates and recommendations to improve the quality of ongoing care for cancer survivors.
 In particular, the partnership between the American College of Physicians, the American Academic of Family Physicians and the American Society of Clinical Oncology to develop this Symposium stems from the recognition of ongoing challenges in determining how best to coordinate and deliver care to cancer survivors between their primary and oncology teams.
 In addition, the burgeoning use of immunotherapy to treat patients with cancer has introduced new considerations for late effects in survivors, as well as new challenges in maintaining long-term therapies for patients.
 Continued evolution in the clinical evidence base highlights the ongoing need for education to ensure that all members of both primary and specialty care teams can inform themselves in how to maintain positive patient outcomes for cancer survivors.

 - Improve collaboration and care coordination both within and between oncology and primary care teams to more clearly define roles and enable quality care of cancer survivors;

 - Outline survivorship concerns and challenges that are unique to older patients, implementing strategies to address those issues based on best available evidence;